PPBDS/tutorial.helpers/vignettes/books.md

 * Regularly require them to look up the help page for a function, proving that they have done so by copy/pasting a portion of the help page, which means that these will be Exercises with No Answer instead of Code Exercises.
 Students need to get in the practice of using help.

 * You want students to have to type in at least 90% of the code which is used in the book.
 One approach is to first, set up a bunch of empty Code Exercises.
-Then, go through the chapter, copying each snippet of example code into the Hint of an Exercise.
+Then, go through the chapter, copying each snippet of example code into the Test chunk of an Exercise.
 (If the book is sourced freely, you can also copy/paste a knowledge drop associated with each code snippet.)
 Then, go back and write the Exercises such that the answers are the code snippets from the book.
-The final step is to edit out at least a portion of the Hint.
+The final step is to copy the code to the Hint chunk, and then edit out at least a portion of that code.

 * In most books, the authors will include more than one new thing in each code example.
 They will add two or three lines to a pipe or pass in two or three arguments to a function.
 We never want to go that fast.
 Spread out such code snippets into two or three separate Exercises, each of which makes the smallest possible change.
-Recall that we are building the shallowest possible learning curve.
+We are building the shallowest possible learning curve.

 * Recall the distinction between books which have a permissive license, meaning that we can copy/paste text at our own discretion, and those which do not.
 For the latter, you can not copy/paste text.
 But you can express, in your own words, the key points made in each chapter.
 In either case, your knowledge drops should cover the most important things for students to know, in your opinion, among those topics covered in the chapter.